ACP in the Research-Verification Loop

 Layer Responsibility

-Transport JSON-RPC over WebSocket/HTTP, streaming response support, structured error reporting
+Transport JSON-RPC over WebSocket/HTTP/stdio, streaming response support, structured error reporting

 Schema Standardised tool definitions (input/output schemas), provider capability negotiation, context window management